bixb922/crank-organ/doc-software/README.md

 * Midi files can be gzip compressed (e.g. ```.mid.gz```), this more than doubles the capacity for MIDI files, from about 720 to about 1800 MIDI files.
 * There is the new ```compress_midi.py``` utility for the PC/Mac to compress a complete folder of MIDI files incrementally.
 Use: ```python compress.py --help```
 * Fast variations of crank revolutions/sec are now smoothed out with low pass filter, except when crank stops or starts.
-* A rotary knob (potentiometer type rotary sensor) can now be used to set playback speed alongsidea crank rotation sensor.
+* A rotary knob (potentiometer type rotary sensor) can now be used to set playback speed alongsidea crank rotation sensor (feature dropped)
 * HTML and JS files can be gzip compressed to save a bit of flash.
 You will have to compress these with the gzip utility on your PC and then upload with the file manager to the /software/static folder.
 This allows to free some flash memory.
 * File manager now knows about compressed files and about py/mpy files, deleting the replaced file.
 The new file replaces the previous file, even if one